 Pre-School & Elementary Programs

-Nursery care for infants and toddlers is available during both the morning and evening services in room 211 in the undercroft of the chapel.
-We work hard to provide care for our children that is both loving and safe.
+Nursery care for infants and toddlers is available during both the morning and evening services in room 211 in the Chapel Undercroft.
+Woodlawn works hard to provide care that is loving and safe.

-Children move from the nursery to the Lamb Center between the ages of two and three, where they enjoy small amounts of routine and structure and more organized play.
-Like the nursery, Lamb Center begins at the beginning of the worship service and concludes when the service is over.
+Children move from the nursery to the Lamb Center, where they enjoy small amounts of routine and structure and more organized play.
 The children will join the Worship Center group for a singing circle, then return to their own room to hear a Bible story and enjoy a snack and play time.
+Lamb Center meets during the morning worship service in the choir room with dismissal immediately following the service.

 Children from age four through second grade leave the morning worship service immediately after the children’s message and go downstairs for singing circle, worship, and response time.
 Our church uses the “Children in Worship” concept, developed by Jerome Berryman and Sonja Stewart, which appeals to young children’s sense of wonder about the mysteries of the Bible and prepares them for a lifetime of enjoying adult worship.
 While age appropriate, it also includes a very specific structure.
 The curriculum follows the church year and a liturgy that brings them into God’s presence, by hearing from God’s word and responding to it with wonder and activities.
 Children’s Worship concludes with “feast” time and a parting blessing.